CyberYellowNinja/Pocket-Air-Mini-Ultimate-Guide./README.md

 3. Type `ls` and press **Enter**.
 Note your SD card's ID (e.g., `1234-ABCD`).
 4. Navigate to your folder (replace `1234-ABCD` with your ID):
    `cd /storage/1234-ABCD/Ter`
+ 5. Type `termux-setup-storage`
+   alow access
-5. Run the rish script by typing:
+6. Run the rish script by typing:
    `sh rish`
-6. **IMPORTANT:** A Shizuku prompt will appear.
+7. **IMPORTANT:** A Shizuku prompt will appear.
 Tap **"Allow all the time"**.
    *(Now Termux will officially show up in Shizuku's "Authorized applications" list).*
-7. After granting permission, **Copy and Paste** the following block to disable the bloatware:
+8. After granting permission, **Copy and Paste** the following block to disable the bloatware:

 ```bash
 pm disable-user --user 0 com.android.dreams.basic